 If victims do not opt for forensic evidence collection, health care providers still can treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted diseases.
 Obtaining a forensic exam does not require a person to file a police report, but it will help preserve evidence in case he or she decides at a later date to do so.

-To preserve evidence before obtaining a sexual assault exam: Do not change clothes, bathe, shower or douche; do not eat, drink or use toothpaste or mouthwash; do not wash clothing, bed sheets, pillows or other potential evidence.
+To preserve evidence before obtaining a sexual assault exam: Do not change clothes, bathe, shower or douche; do not eat, drink or use toothpaste or mouthwash; do not wash clothing, bedsheets, pillows or other potential evidence.

-Where to do for a forensic exam
+Where to go for a forensic exam

 - A confidential counselor in SMU Counseling Services who specializes in sexual misconduct issues also can accompany students to the hospital.
-Call 214-768-2277 (an emergency contact number is provided at all hours), or SMU Police can contact Counseling Services for students.
+Call 214-768-2277 (an emergency contact number is provided at all hours), or SMU Police can contact SMU Counseling Services for students.

-In addition to Texas Health Presbyterian Hospital Dallas, other area hospitals that have certified health care professionals authorized to perform medical/legal examinations are:
+In addition to Texas Health Presbyterian Hospital Dallas, other area hospitals that have health care professionals authorized to perform medical/legal examinations are:

 Parkland Hospital, 5201 Harry Hines Blvd.